JackAdams/meteor-transactions/README.md

     b.
 A callback can also be passed as the parameter of the `commit` function, as follows: `tx.commit(function(err, res) { console.log(this,err,res); });`.
 In the callback: `err` is a `Meteor.Error` when the transaction is unsuccessful (and `res` will be false); if the transaction was successful, `res` takes the value(s) of the new _id for transactions that contain insert operations (a single string if there was one insert or an object with arrays of strings indexed by collection name if there were multiple inserts), or `true` for transactions comprising only updates and removes; `res` will be `false` if the transaction was rolled back; in the callback function context, `this` is an object of the form `{transaction_id: <transaction_id>, writes: <an object containing all inserts, updates and removes>}` (`writes` is not set for unsuccessful transactions).

 6. Another option is `overridePermissionCheck`: `Posts.remove({_id: post_id}, {overridePermissionCheck: true});`.
 This can be used when your generic `tx.checkPermission` function is a little over-zealous.
 Be sure to wrap your transaction calls in some other permission check logic if you're going to `overridePermissionCheck`.
+This option only works on the server, for obvious reasons.

 7. If you want to do custom filtering of the `tx.Transactions` collection in some admin view, you'll probably want to record some context for each transaction.
 A `context` field is added to each transaction record and should be a JSON object.
 By default, we add `context: {}`, but you can set a custom context in a few different ways.